 The company recognises liabilities for expected tax issues based on estimates of whether additional taxes will be due.
 Where the final tax outcome of these matters is different from the amounts that were initially reconised, such differences will impact the income tax and deferred tax provision in the financial year in which such determination is made.
-At 31 March 2020, the carrying amounts of the company's current income tax payable are disclosed in the statement of financial position.
+At 31 March 2021, the carrying amounts of the company's current income tax payable and deferred tax liabilities are disclosed in the statement of financial position.